basho-labs/riak-explorer-gui/README.md

-# Ember-riak-explorer
+# Riak Explorer GUI

-This README outlines the details of collaborating on this Ember application.
-A short introduction of this app could easily go here.
+This is the GUI component of the [Riak Explorer](https://github.com/basho-labs/riak_explorer) project.

 ## Prerequisites